zhuang-li/FactualSceneGraph/README.md

 ## Citation

-To cite this work, please use the following Bibtex entry:
+If you find the paper or the accompanying code beneficial, please acknowledge our work in your own research.
+Please use the following BibTeX entry for citation:

 ```
 @inproceedings{li-etal-2023-factual,